t04glovern/aws-greengrass-cfn/.blog/README.md

 #### Greengrass Deploy [CLI]

-To create our first deployment we first need to retrive our Greengrass Group ID
+To create our first deployment we first need to retrieve our Greengrass Group ID

 ```bash
 aws greengrass list-groups